galbiatidavide/Finite-Differences-Navier-Stokes/README.md

     To run the solver, execute the following command:
     ```bash
     ./bin/main
     ```
+    For the Brinkmann solver the name of the .stl has to be indicated.
+   An Example one is given, to run the solver on the example mesh execute the following command:
+       ```bash
+    ./bin/main caroitd.stl
+    ```
     The program will compute the solution and store the results in the results directory